cursorless-dev/cursorless-talon/docs/README.md

 You can also tweak the visible colors for any of these colors in your VSCode settings, by searching for `cursorless.colors` and changing the hex color code next to the internal ID for the given shape as listed above.
 Note that you can configure different colors for dark and light themes.

-Note that if you find these color names unintuitive / tough to remember, their spoken forms can be [customized](customization.md) like any other spoken form in cursorless.
+If you find these color names unintuitive / tough to remember, their spoken forms can be [customized](customization.md) like any other spoken form in cursorless.
+If you change a spoken form to be more than one syllable, you can change the penalty in the `cursorless.hatPenalties.colors` setting to the number of syllables you use, so that cursorless can optimize hat allocation to minimize syllables.

 ###### Shapes